 Raspberry Pi Camera Pinout: What It Is and How to Use It

-Closed-Circuit Television (CCTV) is popular these days.
+Closed-circuit television (CCTV) is popular these days.
 And it’s all thanks to its effectiveness in offering peace and security to users.
 But the system comes with drawbacks like indistinct pictures, a lot of storage space, etc. So, the Raspberry Pi camera pinout with the circuit is a better alternative as it follows the Motion Detection algorithm.
 As a result, this device helps you save investment costs and reduces storage usage.
 Plus, it supports a live streaming camera alongside motion detection.

 That said, to get remote access and more camera functions like image processing, you need a Raspberry Pi camera pinout.
 Unfortunately, it’s different from connecting a camera to a USB port on a PC.
 Hence, we’ll take you through its features, how to use one, and more.